desktop/desktop/docs/technical/editor-integration.md

 }
 ```

+If you want to add another editor, add a new key to the `ExternalEditor`
+enum with a friendly name for the value.
+This will trigger a number of compiler
+errors, which are places in the module you need to add code.

-The code for resolving each editor can be found in `findApplication()` and in
+The steps for resolving each editor can be found in `findApplication()` and in
 pseudocode looks like this:

 ```ts